udacity/cd12355-microservices-kubernetes-cloud-devops/lesson-5-operationalizing-kubernetes/exercises/2_helm-charts/README.md

 Reference the following documentation to set up your Redis deployment using a Helm chart: https://artifacthub.io/packages/helm/bitnami/redis

 Redis deployments can be complicated.
 In order to simplify Redis in this exercise:
-* Set both the master and persistence to use no persistence
+* Set both the master and replica to use no persistence
 * Set the replica count to 0

 (Hint: the following flags are used to simplify your deployment)